-- Any party involved in reporting or investigating (suspected) inappropriate conduct is subject to a duty of confidentiality.
+- 1. Any party involved in reporting or investigating a suspected integrity violation is subject to a duty of confidentiality.
 The duty of confidentiality does not apply if disclosure is required by law. - 2.
-In any case, the following details are confidential: - a) data on the identity of the person reporting; - b) data on the identity of the accused; - c) contents and nature of the report; - d) data of third parties named in the report; - e) all information that can be traced back to the data mentioned above under a, b and c.
+In any case, the following details are confidential: - a) data on the identity of the person reporting; - b) data on the identity of the accused; - c) contents and nature of the report; - d) data of third parties named in the report; - e) all information that can be traced back to the data mentioned above under a, b and c. - 3.
+If the person reporting has not given permission for the disclosure of his or her own identity, all correspondence about the report will be sent to the confidential advisor or Ombuds Officer or the counsel of the person reporting.
+This person will forward this correspondence directly to the person reporting.